aegis41/aegis41.github.io/README.md

 # image-viewer
-A javascript solution to displaying
+A javascript solution to displaying images from a list